 - Finished season on 23-game losing streak.

-Reason #505 why I’m glad I didn’t blog sooner: I thought this squad would be the eighth seed in the Eastern Conference playoffs.
-For some, the 2014 Bucks might be this season’s version of the 2012 Bobcats.
+Reason #505 why I’m glad I didn’t blog sooner: I thought this squad would be the eighth seed in the Eastern Conference.
+The 2014 Bucks might be this season’s version of the 2012 Bobcats.

-Instead, Charlotte ended up with the worst winning percentage in history.
+Charlotte ended up with the worst winning percentage in history.
 They also had no player with a PER above the average of 15, which I’m just going to assume is the only time that’s ever happened.
-The Bobcats also never won two or more consecutive games, but it was a shortened season so I’ll cut them a tiny amount of slack.
+The Bobcats also never won consecutive games, but it was a shortened season with a gutted team, so I’ll cut them a tiny amount of slack.

 At the end of the season, Charlotte didn’t even get Anthony Davis for their efforts, but they made The Onion multiple times, so there’s that.
 All of those events paved the way for the following season’s sighs, which will be included further down in this post.